gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "I han see an old swallow a-chase a young'un ye'erday.
 I wondered if that maight be you, my hain Swallow come back a me."
 She pronounced 'wondered' with three syllables, 'won-der-ed', and for some reason, I had always been "Swallow" to her.
-It could have been worse---I met a merchanteer with three ships under his rod and warehouses in Gandan and Nyengmo who had worked for her most of his life.
+It could have been worse—I met a merchanteer with three ships under his rod and warehouses in Gandan and Nyengmo who had worked for her most of his life.
 What she called *him* would start a fight in polite company.